clovaai/stargan-v2/README.md

 ```

 ## Acknowledgements
-We would like to thank the full-time and visiting Clova AI Research members for their valuable feedback and an early review: especially Seongjoon Oh, Junsuk Choe, Muhammad Ferjad Naeem, and Kyungjune Baek.
+We would like to thank the full-time and visiting Clova AI Research (now NAVER AI Lab) members for their valuable feedback and an early review: especially Seongjoon Oh, Junsuk Choe, Muhammad Ferjad Naeem, and Kyungjune Baek.
+We also thank Alias-Free GAN authors for their contribution to the updated AFHQ dataset.